kinow/kinoshita.eti.br/_posts/2011-01-11-code-coverage-helps-but-it-is-not-enough.md

 - programming
 categories:
 - blog
-title: Code coverage helps, but not enough
+title: Code coverage helps, but it is not enough
 ---

 Today I talked to two QA Engineers about code coverage, and we all agreed that code coverage helps, but is